 Stay in Sunset Beach if Beautiful beaches are a priority; You love wildlife and want to explore the nature reserve; The opportunity to go whale spotting sounds lovely.

-8. Simons Town, good spot to see penguins
+8. Simons Town, where to stay in Cape Town to see penguins

 Whilst the historic town is very pretty, there isn’t a ton to do here aside from visiting the penguins.
 There are a couple of museums and some lovely restaurants, serving freshly caught seafood, that can fill out a couple of days, but this is an area that really suits a shorter stay.